will-wenbo-work/WenboGo/README.md

 3，We can configure the local service in k8s/vm/ec2 host

+4, implement Create/Update/Read/Delete/Batch_Save APIs

-4, change UUID generator if we have mutiple machines, or we have delete event API
+5, change UUID generator if we have mutiple machines, or we have delete event API